Person to Person (Mad Men): Critical reception

-The original broadcast on May 17, 2015, was watched by an estimated 3.287 million viewers.

 Ending interpretation

 The series finale ends with Don Draper meditating on a hilltop and cuts to the iconic 1971 "Hilltop" television advertisement for Coca-Cola, which leaves viewers to interpret whether Don created the ad.
 In real life, the ad was created by Bill Backer of McCann Erickson — the agency for which Don works at the time of the finale.

 Many critics interpret the ending as the commercial having been created by Don, as does actor Jon Hamm.
 Both McCann Erickson and Coca-Cola interpret that Don created the ad.
 Critics also have noted similarities between the woman working at the commune where Don stays in the finale and a woman in the Coke commercial.
 Other critics say writer-creator Matthew Weiner left it deliberately ambiguous, with Sonia Saraiya of Salon.com encapsulating it as:

 Series creator and episode writer Matthew Weiner said in an interview after the finale:

 Weiner also said of the ending: "We leave everybody slightly improved."